Metaswitch/clearwater-readthedocs/docs/Clearwater_Architecture.md

 ### Bono (Edge Proxy)

 The Bono nodes form a horizontally scalable SIP edge proxy providing both a SIP IMS Gm compliant interface and a WebRTC interface to clients.
 Client connections are load balanced across the nodes.
-The Bono node provides the anchor point for the client's connection to the Clearwater system, including support for various NAT traveral mechanisms.
+The Bono node provides the anchor point for the client's connection to the Clearwater system, including support for various NAT traversal mechanisms.
 A client is therefore anchored to a particular Bono node for the duration of its registration, but can move to another Bono node if the connection or client fails.

 ### Sprout (SIP Router)